 Managing Due Diligence

 Sellers must participate in due diligence to share necessary information about the business.
-Sellers need to show many documents to buyers so they fully understand what you are offering for sale.
-This due diligence shows that your construction business has been profitable and supports what the Seller represents to the Buyer.
+Sellers need to provide buyers with numerous documents to ensure they fully understand what they are offering for sale.
+This due diligence demonstrates that your construction business has been profitable and supports the Seller’s representations to the Buyer.

-Before sharing the due diligence, many buyers sign a Letter Of Intent (LOI) as a non-binding agreement about the purchase price and the potential aspects of any deal.
-Once buyers sign the document, your broker will share a long list of documents you must provide.
+Before sharing the due diligence, many buyers sign a Letter of Intent (LOI) as a non-binding agreement about the purchase price and the potential aspects of any deal.
+Once buyers sign the document, your broker will share a list of additional documents that you must provide.
 They include financial documents like:

 - Income statements